 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

 In our continuing efforts to maintain a dependable water supply it may be necessary to make improvements to the water system.
 The costs of these improvements are reflected in water rates.
-A 3% rate adjustment was necessary, and made effective on January 1, 2017 to effectively address these improvements.
+Based on management’s operation of the system in 2018, no rate adjustment was necessary for 2019.
 Thank you for allowing MABL to continue providing your family with clean, quality water this year.
 MABL works around the clock to provide top quality water to every tap.
 We ask that you, our customers, help protect our water sources, which are the heart of our community, our way of life and our children’s future.

 Craig A. Bubb